 The General Data Protection Regulation (GDPR) is the EU’s new data protection legislation.
 It is designed to give people control of their personal data and simplify the regulatory environment for international business by unifying the regulation throughout the EU.

 Currently, the UK abides by the Data Protection Act 1998, but this will be superseded by the new legislation which will introduce tougher fines for noncompliance and breaches of GDPR.

-GDPR is a regulation and not a directive which means it will be applied automatically, without the need for a new legislation to be drawn up, when it comes into force.
+GDPR is a regulation and not a directive which means it will be applied automatically, without the need for a new legislation to be drawn up, when it comes into force on 25th May 2018.

 Whether you’re a ‘controller’ or ‘processor’ of data, you need to be GDPR compliant.
 GDPR applies to any business that stores or handles data belonging to EU residents.
 Whether it’s an email list you’ve been marketing to, postal addresses of your customers, data you’re capturing via web forms, data collection at events or a prospecting list you’ve purchased - GDPR will apply to you.

 It is your responsibility to make sure that any data your business holds has been acquired lawfully and within the GDPR guidelines.
 All data must have been obtained with consent from the individual whose data you hold and any unsubscribe emails must not receive any further communication from you.